How Much Does It Truly Cost To Maintain A Car In Singapore?

 9) Car loan interest

-You will likely be taking out a car loan to pay for the purchase of your vehicle, which means you’ll need to cover the interest charges as well.
+You will likely be taking out a car loan to help with the car ownership costs, which means you’ll need to cover the interest charges as well.

 Here are the car loan rules in Singapore, according to the MAS.